jd6-37/ps2-textures-downloader/README.md

 - temp_size: approximate size of the largest zip it will download
 - download_complete: a list of the paths to a folder in your repo that the installer will zip whole and download
 - download_subdirectories: a list of the paths to a folder for which the installer will zip and download its subdirectories individually

+Optionally, you can convert the app to a Windows executable using pyinstaller or other similar methods.
+This will alleviate the need for your users to install Python, but heads up - without a Windows developer license, your EXE will almost certainly get flagged as malware by Windows Defender.
+If you know of a way to avoid this, please let me know!